 Maple Leaf Wrestling

-- 1 NWA Canadian Open Tag Team Championship - with "Whipper" Billy Watson
+- 1 NWA Canadian Open Tag Team Championship (with Billy Watson)

 - 1 NWA United States Heavyweight Championship (Toronto version)